RV Battery Basics for Newbies

 - Lithium: These are also known as LiFePO4, or Lithium Iron Phosphate batteries.
 While usually the best choice, they do have their disadvantages too.

-Because almost all RVs are designed as 12V systems, the combination of batteries, whether wired in series or parallel, will output 12V.
+Aalmost all RVs are designed as 12V systems.
+The combination of batteries, whether wired in series or parallel, will output 12V.
 There are exceptions, however.

-The biggest downside to lithium batteries is they shouldn’t be used in freezing cold weather, and internal BMS (battery management systems) will usually prevent charging in very low temperatures to avoid damaging the devices.
+The biggest downside to lithium batteries is they shouldn’t be used in freezing cold weather.
+Internal BMS (battery management systems) will usually prevent charging in low temperatures.
+This is to avoid damaging the devices.

 All of these battery types, however, require recharging after a discharge to replenish the stored power they need to spend for your use.